Case Study

 Solution

-The Burns & McDonnell design team was selected to create innovative solutions for the facility that would accommodate the growth in production.
+The Burns & McDonnell design team was selected by the major food processing company to create innovative solutions for a facility that would accommodate the production growth.

-After reviewing production data and forecasted growth, our team suggested an expansion that involved a total process floor reconfiguration.
+After reviewing production data and forecasted growth, our team suggested an expansion that would involve a total process floor reconfiguration.
 The initial design showed a required footprint expansion of 18,000 square feet.
-Because the physical space for growth was limited, the expansion was accomplished mostly by building processes up instead of just out.
+Because the physical space for growth was limited, the expansion would be accomplished mostly by building a process up instead of just out.

 Read The Case Study